Katie Boulter: 2024: WTA 500 title & top 25

 In her first tournament after the Olympics, Boulter reached the third round of the Canadian Open for the first time in her career with wins over Bernarda Pera and 13th seed Beatriz Haddad Maia to set up a meeting with second seed Aryna Sabalenka which she lost.

 Seeded 31st, she defeated qualifier Aliaksandra Sasnovich in the first round at the US Open, before losing her next match to Jéssica Bouzas Maneiro.
 Having received a bye into the second round, and seeded 26th, at the China Open, Boulter defeated Taylor Townsend in straight sets.
 She lost in the third round to fourth seed Coco Gauff.
 At the final WTA 1000 event of the season, the Wuhan Open, Boulter lost in the first round to qualifier Lesia Tsurenko.

 Boulter defeated Sara Errani in the first round at the Ningbo Open to set up a meeting with sixth seed Beatriz Haddad Maia which she lost in straight sets.
 Seeded ninth at the Pan Pacific Open, She defeated qualifier Priscilla Hon, lucky loser Kyōka Okamura and Bianca Andreescu to reach the semifinals where she lost to wildcard entrant Sofia Kenin.
 At the Hong Kong Open, where she was second seed, Boulter defeated Aoi Ito, Wang Xiyu, Anastasia Zakharova and sixth seed Yue Yuan to reach in her third final of the year, which she lost to top seed Diana Shnaider.
 Despite the defeat, Boulter moved into the world's top-25 for the first time, reaching No. 23 in the WTA rankings.

-At the Billie Jean King Cup finals in Spain, Boulter defeated Laura Siegemund in straight sets to seal Great Britain's first round win over Germany.
+At the BJK Cup finals in Spain, Boulter defeated Laura Siegemund in straight sets to seal Great Britain's first round win over Germany.
 She then overcame Leylah Fernandez as Great Britain defeated defending champions Canada to reach the semifinals.
 In their last four match against Slovakia, Boulter lost to Rebecca Šramková in three sets as Great Britain were defeated 2–1.